 - choose a well-lit area for your video call

-- make sure light is in front of your face, not behind you
+- make sure the light is in front of your face, not behind you

-- place your device on a stable surface to minimizing shaking
+- place your device on a stable surface to minimize shaking

 Audio Setup Tips

 Testing your audio before joining a meeting and knowing how to mute or unmute yourself can save a lot of valuable time during an appointment.

 - use headphones to minimize any feedback or static that might make it hard for your therapist to hear you